inkstitch/inkstitch/collections/_fonts/en/grandhotel_small.md

 The letters appear to be the same, but embroidery parameters are different.

-Density, pull compensation and underlays have been modified to allow a smaller size than the initial font smallest allowed size.
+Density, pull compensation and underlays have been modified to allow for  a smaller size than the initial font smallest recommanded size.

 In addition to the software modification, you will need to use smaller thread and needle to successfully embroider this font.